Arkansas

 Arkansas, celebrated as "The Natural State," is a gem of the South-Central U.S., defined by its diverse geography of rugged mountains, dense forests, and the fertile Mississippi Delta.
-From its world-class hot springs to Its rolling river valleys, the state offers a rich tapestry of outdoor adventure and a deep-rooted cultural heritage.
+From its world-class hot springs to its rolling river valleys, the state offers a rich tapestry of outdoor adventure and a deep-rooted cultural heritage.

 Arkansas officially joined the Union on June 15, 1836, as the 25th state.
 A pivotal region in the expansion of the American frontier, it later became a central focus of the Civil Rights Movement, most famously during the integration of Little Rock Central High School in 1957, an event that became a landmark in the struggle for American equality.